peterkuma/ccbrowse/README.md

 ```

 When the [sqlite](#sqlite-storage) or [filesystem](#filesystem-storage) storage
-drivers are active (not the default), it is possible to import only a certain
+drivers are used (not the default), it is possible to import only a certain
 layer or a zoom level with the `-l` or `-z` options.
 For example:

 ```sh